qua-platform/qualibrate/README.md

 Open the configuration file in `~/.qualibrate/config.toml` and adjust the following settings:

 - `qualibrate_runner.calibration_library_folder` - Path to the folder where calibration files are stored
-- `qualiibrate_app.qualibrate.storage.location` - Path to the folder where all calibration data is stored
+- `qualibrate_app.qualibrate.storage.location` - Path to the folder where all calibration data is stored
 - `qualibrate_app.qualibrate.project` - Name of the project.
 This should be a top-level folder of `user_storage`.